pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 8. In existing printer.cfg add line [include prtouch.cfg]
 9. Restart klipper service
 10. PRTOUCH_PROBE_ZOFFSET should now work and return Z-offset in the end of printer.cfg

+#### Contribution

+Want to add your resources?
+Sure thing, open an issue or send a PR.